Phyllonotus globosus

 Phyllonotus globosus, common name : the globular apple murex, is a species of sea snail, a marine gastropod mollusc in the family Muricidae, the murex snails or rock snails.

 Description

 The size of an adult shell varies between 70 mm and 110 mm.

+Original description by Ebeneezer Emmons (1858):

+"Shell rather globose, or obtusely fusiform, and with four principal varices; intermediate ones irregular and spirally, traversed by many angular ridges, body whirl inflated, aperture oval, peristome continuous, and extended posteriorly on the body whirl, forming an angulated canal; outer lip ridged within and crenulated on the margin; collumela lip ridged and one ridge at the posterior angle; beak reflexed."

 Distribution

 This species is found in the Caribbean Sea off Venezuela.